The best way to learn about the Louisiana swamp is to experience it for yourself!

 - Louisiana land is washing away, due to erosion caused by the building of levees, drilling for oil and dredging canals, at the rate of a football field every hour.

-- Louisiana’s wetlands too 7,000 years to form through a process called accretion in which the Mississippi River Basin flooded, depositing sediment and building land
+- Louisiana’s wetlands took 7,000 years to form through a process called accretion in which the Mississippi River Basin flooded, depositing sediment and building land

 - Louisiana has the longest coastline of any U.S. state because of bays and sounds.

-- A swamp is an area that hold water and supports woody vegetation, while a marsh is an area that hold water but supports only non-woody, soft, green vegetation.
+- A swamp is an area that holds water and supports woody vegetation, while a marsh is an area that holds water but supports only non-woody, soft, green vegetation.